phaze

 Why body composition matters on GLP-1

-Bone is the second worry.
+Bone is a second consideration.
 Rapid weight loss in any form, including bariatric surgery and dietary weight loss, is associated with bone density decline.
-The signal in GLP-1 cohorts is still being studied, but the same biology applies: less mechanical loading, lower calcium and vitamin D intake during low-appetite stretches, and changes in bone remodeling can push T-scores down over months.
+The signal in GLP-1 cohorts is still being studied, but the same biology applies: less mechanical loading, lower calcium and vitamin D intake during low-appetite stretches, and changes in bone remodeling can shift T-scores over months.
 The USPSTF guidance on osteoporosis screening is a useful reference for who already qualifies for routine DEXA.

-The upside is that both losses are largely preventable.
-Adequate protein, resistance training two to four times a week, and a moderate rather than aggressive deficit protect lean mass and bone.
-The only way to know whether the protection is working is to measure.
-Weight alone misses both, and a smart scale cannot tell you which way bone density is going.
+The upside is that both losses are largely addressable through habits.
+Adequate protein, resistance training two to four times a week, and a moderate rather than aggressive deficit help protect lean mass and bone.
+The only way to know whether those habits are working is to measure and compare over time.
+Talk to your doctor about whether scanning makes sense for you.

 Bowl of yogurt and protein-rich toppings